BeepBoopBit/HLInt/README.md

 ### Declaration

-There are only two supported data types currently.
+There are only Three supported data types currently.

 * Integer
 * Double
+* String

 You can declare them as follows:

 ```
 x: integer;
 y: double;
+z: string;
 ```

 ### Assignmenet